 Having a healthy pregnancy

-Helpful information about how to take care of yourself and your growing baby during pregnancy, and the relevant services available to you in the Bay of Plenty.
+How to take care of yourself and your growing baby during pregnancy, and the services available to you in the Bay of Plenty.

 There is no safe level of alcohol intake during pregnancy, so women are advised not to drink any alcohol at all.
 Even drinking low levels of alcohol in pregnancy can cause problems.